 It’s a delightful read that combines the beauty of Greece with food.

 15. The House On Paradise Street (Sofka Zinovieff)

 The House On Paradise Street is one of the most eye-opening books set in Athens.
-Although a work of fiction, it’s a valuable source of historical information about our home country’s recent history, spanning a period from the Second World War to the troubled 2000s.
+Although a work of fiction, it’s a valuable source of historical information about our home country’s recent history, from the Second World War to the troubled 2000s.

 The plot follows a family’s journey through some of the most difficult times in the history of Modern Greece.
 From the German Occupation during the Second World War and the Civil War that followed to the Greek Junta (1967 – 1974) and, ultimately, to the financial crisis and the riots and incidents of police violence of the 2000s.